News

 We can’t wrap our minds around the magnitude of all the safety issues without a great amount of public education.

-We will likely be creating globally about 50,000 new potential hazard zones with radio active materials, even if designed with walkaway, passive safety (walkaway, passive safety is when the molten salt carrying thorium cools and hardens into crystal in catastrophic accidents - watch the first video in this chain of videos Web Link )
+We will likely be creating globally about 50,000 new potential hazard zones with radio active materials, even if designed with walkaway, passive safety (walkaway, passive safety is when the molten salt carrying thorium cools and hardens into crystal in catastrophic accidents – watch the first video in this chain of videos https://youtu.be/lRkEnVxI_Ns )

 A great idea Solar and SMR's both suddenly faces reality of our FEAR.